 Plant the potato and cutting out in a garden area with at least 3 inches (8 cm.) of good soil covering it, tamp lightly, and water it in.
 Place a jar or a wall-o-water around the planted cutting.
 I like using the wall-o-water units for this, as I can push them closed at the top forming a teepee-looking mini greenhouse over my cuttings or plant starts.
 Keep an eye on the soil moisture and see what happens.

 I have read that some folks have had success with the potato method, while some others have had either no success with it or only marginal success.
 Placing the prepared cutting in a potato without planting the entire thing does not seem to work well at all according to some reports.
 Therefore, planting the entire potato and cutting seems to be the best way to go.

-If you do not have a garden area in which to do the planting, a large pot (something the size of a five-gallon bucket or larger) with drainage holes in it would likely work okay too – or you can opt for something smaller if this is only temporary, like waiting for the weather to warm up.
+If you do not have a garden area in which to do the planting, a large pot (something the size of a 5-gallon (19 L.) bucket or larger) with drainage holes in it would likely work okay too– or you can opt for something smaller if this is only temporary, like waiting for the weather to warm up.
 Using the planting in a pot method, you could cover the pot with a large clear plastic bag to help hold in the valuable moisture, a wall-o-water unit may still work, too, if the pot is large enough for it.

 Additional Info About Rooting Rose Cuttings

 A couple of things to keep in mind when it comes to propagation of roses: